NCEAS/metadig-engine/docs/operations-manual.md

 ### DataONE token

-A DataONE authorization token is used by MetaDIG services and is described in the NCEAS secure repository.
+A DataONE authorization token is used by MetaDIG services and it's usage is described in the NCEAS secure repository (./k8s).

 ## MetaDIG Assessment Services